TASE Initial Public Offering (IPO)

 Foreign exchanges have a large number of companies and a relatively high entry threshold so that it's very difficult for companies with low market value to stand out and engage investors.
 On the TASE, on the other hand, the entry threshold is low and allows small and medium-sized companies to enter the stock market and enjoy broad exposure to investors.

 The TASE recently launched a new methodology for stock market indices, which aims to diversify investments from large to small and medium-sized securities, and to increase investors' interest in small and medium-sized securities.
-The ETNs and mutual funds that track TASE indices must purchase the securities included in the various indices as part of their cover policy.
+The index products that track TASE indices must purchase the securities included in the various indices as part of their cover policy.

 For companies already listed on NASDAQ, LSE and NYSE, the Tel Aviv Stock Exchange provides an excellent and simple solution through dual listing, so that the company receives all the advantages of the local market in a short process, without much effort on its part and without significant additional costs.